 - emergency travel expenses where the applicant is stranded away from home

-- rent in advance payable to secure fresh accommodation where the landlord is not a local authority.
+- rent in advance payable to secure fresh accommodation where the landlord is not a local authority where a discretionary housing payment cannot be awarded.

 Support Grants are primarily intended to help vulnerable applicants live as independent a life as possible in the community.
 They will compliment but not replace the council’s duties and responsibilities for community care, or support provided by other Government or voluntary agencies.
 A support grant is intended to: Top of page